hosigi7171-ux/simple-dbms/README.md

 * table_id            : ID of the table(file) that this page belongs to
 * page_num            : Page number within the file
 * is_dirty            : Whether the page has been modified
-* is_pinned           : Whether the page is currently in use (prevents eviction)
 * (Any additional fields required for your design are allowed)

 ````